 SCOTT C. SOLBERG PRO BONO AWARDS

-We are pleased to honor Malou Roth, Principal at People First, for the invaluable pro-bono management training she has provided to LAS staff attorneys for the past year.
+We are pleased to honor Malou Roth, Principal at People First, for the invaluable pro-bono management training she has provided to the LAS leadership team over this past year.
+She has and continues to offer one-on-one professional coaching to each member of the team and has dedicated countless hours to these efforts.

 Malou Roth has spent her human resources career divided between the corporate and consulting worlds.
-Currently she is a consultant concentrating on human resources work including, creating the right HR strategic plans, designing an effective organization, assessing executive and management training needs and delivering customized workshops, strengthening the human resources staff and implementing a workable performance management system.
+Currently she is a consultant concentrating on human resources work including, creating the right HR strategic plans, designing an effective organization, assessing executive and management training needs, delivering customized workshops, strengthening the human resources staff, and implementing a workable performance management system.

 Her recent clients include McDonald’s Corporation, Runzheimer International, The Nielsen Company, Kirkland & Ellis LLP, West Monroe Partners, Employee Relocation Council, Northern Illinois University, Fragomen, Ginsberg, Jacobs LLC and Manifest Digital.